You wanna get hiiiigh?

 But it’s considered rude not to buy a drink or something to eat while you’re there.

 It’s always a good idea to check with your budtender what the coffeeshops policies are around bringing in outside weed.
-Coffeeshop Crush didn’t allow Greg and I to light up our own joints even though we had ordered a round of drinks.
+Coffeeshop Crush didn’t allow Greg and me to light up our own joints even though we had ordered a round of drinks.

 Can I Smoke Weed Outside of Coffeeshops in Amsterdam?